-Barb took office on January 1, 2015, following seven years’ public service as a Genoa Township Trustee.
-She was elected Vice-President of the Board of Commissioners in 2015 and 2018 and President in 2016.
+Barb took office on January 1, 2015, following seven years’ public service as a Genoa Township Trustee, and was re-elected in November 2018 to a second four-year term.
+Her fellow Commissioners elected her Vice-President of the Board in 2015 and President in 2016 and 2019.

 Barb holds Ph.D., M.A. and B.A. degrees in political science from The Ohio State University, where she taught hundreds of OSU students the fundamentals and ideals of American constitutional government.

 Drawing on her academic background and practical experience as an elected officeholder, Barb is guided by a simple philosophy of good governance:

 • Keep our taxes low, our community safe, and our infrastructure sound